FelixLabelle/felixlabelle.github.io/_posts/2026-3-31-first_steps_towards_a_better_research_management_tool.md

 | Clustering     | Vector       | KMeans (embeddings)      | abstract, body            | Dense                      | None (batch)             | N/A                    | No (implicit)     | Implicit (distance to centroid)        | Optional               | Offline grouping |
 | Clustering     | Graph        | Community detection      | citation graph            | Graph-based                | Graph index              | N/A                    | No (implicit)     | Implicit (modularity optimization)     | Optional               | Structure-driven clusters |

-There are a handful of indices I used:
-* Keyword
-    * BM25
-    * Postgres search
-* Vectorial
-    * Sparse
-        * splade
-        * splade
-        * splade
-    * Dense
-        * nomic--
-* Citation (for recomendations more so than just search)
-    * BCM
-    * CC
-    * Fused normalized
-* Exact search

 The number of combinations becomes a bit absurd when you start actually thinking about it.
-That's before we even start talking about combining methods through fusion or reranking.

-no agents yet. just wanted to try a better search
+That's before we even start talking about combining methods through fusion or reranking. no agents yet. just wanted to try a better search

 ### UI/UX